News & trends

 What are the downsides of compiling CVRs?

 With great power comes great responsibility.
-As we already mentioned in the previous sections, the effort to put the reports together is A LOT of work.
+As mentioned in the previous sections, putting the reports together is A LOT of work.
 Couple that with the attention to detail and strict following of structure when handing the documents and you have a difficult task on your hands.
 The reward and the effort of CVRs are very negatively correlated.
 The more effort you put into it doing it and preparing for it, the more accurate the result will be.

-Even if we assume all of the data was available in a structured way, it’s a lot of work.
-One still has to add up all of the incurred costs and sales invoices.
-And if you want to track the cost of completion, you’d also need to scan through price lists, bids, and variations.
-That is often why contractors have to hire multiple Quantity Surveyors for the job.
+It’s a lot of work even if we assume all of the data was available in a structured way.
+One still has to add all the incurred costs and sales invoices.
+And if you want to track the completion cost, you’d also need to scan through price lists, bids, and variations.
+That is often why contractors hire multiple Quantity Surveyors for the job.
 There’s just so much data to go through.